 The training programme consists of at least 30 EC (840 hours) and prepares you for the rigorous research standards that apply to your doctoral research agenda and beyond.
 Its content is determined on an individual basis, depending on your previous education, academic competencies and area of specialization.
 Topics must pertain to general research skills and in field-specific research skills and subject areas.
 The programme consists of both mandatory courses and electives.
+All course work needs to comply with the so-called Dublin descriptors (third cycle).

 If you have a Research Master degree, you are exempted from the 30 EC requirements but nevertheless are encouraged to follow parts of the programme.
 Requests for substitution and/or exemption need to be substantiated by you and your supervisor.
 Substitutions and exemptions are taken up in your Training and Supervision Plan (TSP) and are to be approved by the Director of the Graduate School, if necessary in consultation with the Dean of Research.